Nikitas-io/nikitas-io.github.io/README.md

 # Nikitas.io
-This is a responsive portfolio site made by Nikitas.io for Nikitas.io.
-The theme I used for this project is cyberpunk.
+This is a responsive portfolio site of Nikitas I/O.

 ## responsiveness
 I made sure that the website works beautifully for every device and screen size I've tried.